 That is why the first definition of love is love is patient.

 It is not just a definition, but a command for the playbook of Love’s spiritual aim to pierce the heart of darkness.

 Batman has fully integrated his Shadow.

 In the Boat Scene, there were multiple boats all rigged with dynamite.
-The game is setup where everybody has a detonator to blow up the other boat to save their own.
-If nobody pushes the detonator button, all the boats blow up but the first boat to push the detonator button is saved while the rest dies.
+The game is set up where everybody has a detonator to blow up the other boats to save their own.
+If nobody pushes the detonator button, all the boats blow up, but the first boat to push the detonator button is saved while the rest dies.